Zhadok/HP_WU_FortressSim/README.md

 ## Sources for equations and data
-This work would not be possible without the following prior work.
+This simulation would not be possible without the following prior work.

 Data on enemies:
 - Base stats for enemies values: [link](https://jibsentertainment.com/2019/07/24/a-complete-and-comprehensive-guide-to-fortresses-and-wizarding-challenges/)